 Audi e-tron provides an answer to mobility requirements.
 The insights from numerous research and development projects find their way into this technology.
 The result is a combination of the best characteristics of two worlds: electric motoring with a long range.
 The plug-in hybrid combines the characteristics of combustion engine and electric motor, thus offering more than a vehicle with a conventional engine or electric motor.
 One of the aims of Audi e-tron: locally emission-free driving.

 The e-tron models represent a new type of driving.
 Acceleration is noticeably dynamic; all the torque from the electric motor is immediately available.
 This is a characteristic that takes the typical Audi sportiness to a new level for the e-tron models.
-The first vehicle ready for series production is the Audi A3 Sportback e-tron, which is set to take to Germany’s roads in 2014.
+The first vehicle ready for series production is the Audi A3 Sportback e-tron, which took to Germany’s roads in 2014.

 Audi g-tron is a solution which combines high environmental commitment with low maintenance costs.
 The Audi g-tron models boast lower fuel consumption and lower CO2 emissions as well as sporty driving characteristics.
 The new, efficient drive technology is key in this respect.
 The g-tron models are powered by compressed natural gas (CNG) or Audi e-gas, a synthetic gas – alternatively the vehicle can also run on premium grade petrol.
 Audi e-gas mode proves extremely sustainable.
 In the case of the Audi A3 Sportback g-tron, the production of Audi e-gas, for instance, removes as much CO2 from the environment as is emitted during driving in e-gas mode.

 A superb achievement